-"O Jerusalem, Jerusalem, which kills the prophets, and stones them that are sent unto you; how often would I have gathered your children, together, as a hen does gather her brood under her wings, and you would not!"
-Luke 8:34
+"O Jerusalem, Jerusalem, which killest the prophets, and stonest them that are sent unto thee; how often would I have gathered thy children together, as a hen doth gather her brood under her wings, and ye would not!"-Luke xiii, 34, salt tellis omen el domen del film

-THERE is a twofold current of truth running through the Holy Scriptures, that which is conditional and that which is unconditional.
+THERE is a twofold current of truth running through the Holy Scriptures-that which is conditional and that which is unconditional.
 All that is conditional belongs unto the law, and of course the violation of or failure of conformity to the said conditions involves the violators in corresponding penalties.
-But then there is another current of truth running through the Bible, that of the unconditional, such as the love of God; the love of God is free and everlasting, the choice of God is also free, being entirely of grace; and the Savior also wrought what he did work freely; and the Holy Spirit also is a free Spirit, giving to every man severally as he will.
-Also, the covenant to which all this unconditional part of truth belongs is a covenant ordered in all things and sure, and in that is included all our salvation.
-And if we are taught of the Lord we shall be so led as to see that all conditional truths belong to the law, and that we cannot ourselves have access to God by them; we shall be brought to know our need of unconditional truth, of yea and amen truth, of that truth where the Lord says, "I will be their God, and they shall be my people."
-You will therefore, of course, perceive that our text does not belong to the unconditional, but refers rather to the conditional.
-But without farther remarks I shall at once proceed to bring out of the words before us these three doctrines: First, the limitation of the enemy, "O Jerusalem, Jerusalem, which kills the prophets, and stones them that are sent unto you."
+But then there is another current of truth running through the Bible, that of the unconditional-such as the love of God; the love of God is free and everlasting, the choice of God is also free, being entirely of grace; and the Saviour also wrought what he did work freely; and the Holy Spirit also is a free Spirit, giving to every man severally as he will.
+Also the covenant to which all this unconditional part of truth belongs is a covenant ordered in all things and sure, and in that is included all our salvation.
+And if we are taught of the Lord we shall be so led as to see that all conditional truths belong to the law, and that we cannot ourselves have access to God by them; we shall be brought to know our need of unconditional truth, of yea and amen truth, of that truth where the Lord says, "I will be their God, and they shall be my people."; You will therefore, of course, perceive that our text does not belong to the unconditional, but refers rather to the conditional.
+Butwithout farther remarks I shall at once proceed to bring out of the words before us these three doctrines:-First, the limitation of the enemy-"O Jerusalem, Jerusalem, which killest the prophets, and stonest them that are sent unto thee."
 Secondly, Satanic rule.
-Thirdly, and lastly, the negative and the positive of the Savior's good will towards the people of Jerusalem.
+Thirdly, and lastly, the negative and the positive of the Saviour's good will towards the people of the of the Call of the continue live a strategic lie is in the Jerusalem.